-Funding Agency: NSF-ASCENT
+Funding Agency: NSF-ASCENT (recent)

 Research Goal: To correlate the time-dependent structural and optical responses of Ge-Sb-S bulk glasses to metastable topological coordination defects created by gamma-ray exposure.
 A combined theoretical-experimental approach is used to monitor optical, electronic, morphological, chemical, and microstructural properties as a function of time.